-• 81% of the sales staff did not know about or gave out inaccurate information about converter boxes.
+- 81% of sales staff provided inaccurate information about converter boxes.

-• 78% of the sales staff provided inaccurate information about the federal government’s coupon program for converter boxes.
+- 78% of sales staff provided inaccurate information about the coupon program.

-• 42% of sales staff provided inaccurate information about the month of the digital transition deadline date.
+- 42% of sales staff provided inaccurate information about the transition date.

 - 20% of sales staff tried to up-sell surveyors to digital TVs or upscale converter boxes.